digital-work-lab/open-source-project/slides/04-python_2.md

 ### Deliverable: Merge

-- Merge should be done in one of the first hacking session meetings
+- The merge should be done in one of the first hacking session meetings
-- The merge should already be within your project and should make sense
+- Students should prepare the merge by selecting suitable branches and explaining why they should be merged
-- It will be together with us to prevent problems or solve them with you right away
+- We will complete the merge together with the students to prevent and solve problems

 ---
 # We value your feedback and suggestions